-The following is the most up-to-date and best guidance the Department has as of today, March 13, 2020.
+The following is the most up-to-date and best guidance the Department has.
 As you know, this is a rapidly evolving situation and it is expected that additional guidance will be issued as the situation warrants and we obtain information from our state and federal partners.
 The Department will send updated guidance as quickly as it can.
 Please check the New York State Department of Health (DOH) Novel Coronavirus webpage and the New York State Education Department's (NYSED's) COVID-19 website for updates frequently.
-Districts should also be informed by the additional resources for elementary and secondary schools released by the U.S. Department of Education (USDOE) on March 12, 2020:
+Districts should also be informed by the additional resources for elementary and secondary schools released by the U.S. Department of Education (USDOE):